seahyinghang8/asst3/README.md

 You can run bfs using:

-    ./bfs /afs/cs/academic/class/15418-s17/public/asst3_graphs/rmat_200m.graph
+    ./bfs <ATH_TO_GRAPHS_DIRECTORY>/rmat_200m.graph

 (as with page rank, bfs's first argument is a graph file, and an optional second argument is the number of threads.)

 When you run `bfs`, you'll see execution time and the frontier size printed for each step in the algorithm.
-Correctness will pass for the top-down version (we've given you a correct sequential implementation), but it will be slow.
+Correctness will pass for the top-down version (since we've given you a correct sequential implementation), but it will be slow.
 (Note that `bfs` will report failures for a "bottom up" and "hybrid" versions of the algorithm, which you will implement later in this assignment.)

 In this part of the assignment your job is to parallelize top-down BFS.
 As with page rank, you'll need to focus on identifying parallelism, as well as inserting the appropriate synchronization to ensure correctness.
 We wish to remind you that you __should not__ expect to achieve near-perfect speedups on this problem (we'll leave it to you to think about why!).